stuckedstudio/quick-cpp-builder/README.md

  ./setup.sh
  ```
 #### step 3
  - copy the **build.o** file into the root directory of your project.
-(Before the program is configurateable, it needs to have the source code in a folder called *Source*
+(Before the program becomes configurateable, it needs to have the source code in a folder called *Source*)

 #### step 4
 - Run the build.o file from the root of your project